cbaggers/grab-bag/README.md

 A simple but somewhat optimized pool (bag) for objects.

 You can then filter (rummage) through the bag based on a predicate

+### Notes

+When rummaging the predicate provided **must** return a boolean.
+Returning any other kind of value (whatever it's truthyness) is invalid and the resulting behaviour is undefined.

+### Future work

+- cache dirty shouldnt mean realloc